 With civil defence shelters it is important to protect metal parts from rusting, insulation staying intact, machinery remaining functional, and equipment kept safe in stock.

 This property has a civil defence shelter:

-Location Protection grade Location of equipment In the basement
+Location Protection grade Location of equipment The basement of staircase C. S1 The Karstulantie 8 storeroom.